Zubenna/platform-game/README.md

 ### For Windows
 - In your search box, type cmd, click on cmd to open the command prompt.
 ### For Linux, Mac OS
-- In your search box, type terminal, click on terminal to launch it.
+- In your search box, type terminal, click on the terminal to launch it.

 - Copy and paste the command below in your terminal and press enter from your keyboard.
 ```